History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 1. Split the frame into 2 layers.
 Do this very carefully so you will not break a section.
 If this is not possible you have to have duplicates made.

 On the left the old frames.
-On the right new frames made by Hugh Salt in his Amsterdam workshop.
+On the right new frames made by Hugh Salt in 2000 in his now defunct workshop in Amsterdam.

 2. Take out the old ribbons.
 Keep the ends to which you have to solder or glue the new ribbons.
 Clean the ends carefully.